 - How can we contribute to increased revenue or profits?

-According to research reports by IQMS, PwC, Sikich, and Cerasis, a few key organizational priorities continue to show up for the manufacturing industry—and they all center on efficiency and adaptability.
+According to research reports by IQMS, PwC, and Sikich, a few key organizational priorities continue to show up for the manufacturing industry—and they all center on efficiency and adaptability.

 Let's see some examples.

 Keep in mind, these are top-level illustrations of areas in which you can develop programs to improve skills and knowledge that align with organizational priorities.
 We recommend working your way backward.
 Start with the overarching organizational goal, investigate which part of the organization is deficient in contributing to that goal, and then identify what area of the deficiency can be remedied by L&D intervention.